Essang Bassey: Los Angeles Chargers (second stint)

 On October 4, 2023, the Chargers claimed Bassey off of waivers after trading J. C. Jackson to the New England Patriots.

 Detroit Lions

 On August 13, 2024, Bassey signed with the Detroit Lions.
 He was released on August 27.

 Washington Commanders

 On August 11, 2025, Bassey signed with the Washington Commanders.
 He was released by the Commanders on August 25.

+BC Lions

+On April 2, 2026, Bassey signed as a defensive back with the BC Lions of the Canadian Football League (CFL).
+On May 31, 2026, Bassey was released by Lions, during their final cuts before the start of the 2026 CFL season.

 Personal life

 Bassey's parents were Nigerian immigrants.
 He is a Christian.